Mokkapati-RagaNavya/Portfolio/README.md

 * paragraph text
 * semantic HTML
 * HTML5 Semantic tags such as header,footer,article,section are used to add meaning to the code.
+# Adding Responsive to the Website
+* viewport meta tag.
 # Portfolio-website
 * The goal was to create a responsive web page describing some design work I have done in the past.